 When Rose was just three years old, she came down with either diphtheria or scarlet fever, which left her with brain damage.
 Judith, her older sister, says she was never the same after that.
 Rose never learned to read or write, except her name, and never learned to even make change.

 More tragedy then followed for the Ackermann’s.
 When Rose was nine and Judith just ten, Hanna died, leaving them in the care of Emil, who, according to Judith, was an “abusive drunk.”
 As the oldest girl, Judith was expected to fill her mother’s shoes and struggled to learn to cook, clean and do the laundry.
 She says she was routinely beaten by her father for not doing things correctly, and she often took Rose’s beatings as well, as Rose could never remember to do her chores.

 The authorities somehow got wind of the situation and eventually came in and broke up the family.
 Judith was sent to a foster home to live.
-Leo was also slated to go to a foster home, but ran way instead and raised himself on the streets from the age of twelve.
+Leo was also slated to go to a foster home, but he ran way instead and raised himself on the streets from the age of twelve.

 Rose spent the next fifty years living with Judith and Michael.
 She never married and has always been a very calm, even-keeled person, says Judith.
 She loves dogs, solitaire, doing hook rugs, cleaning the house, listening to ball games on the radio, and watching soap operas.
 Judith and Michael never had any children, so when Michael died a few years ago, Judith and Rose were left alone.
 They have always been extremely close, as if perpetually trying to make up for the lost years of their childhood, and they did everything together.